10 Best Camping in The Great Smoky Mountains 2026

 It is located near the rolling waters of Anthony Creek, covered in wildflowers in the spring and vivid colors during the fall.
 Like other horse campgrounds, you need to have a horse to get through the gate.
 You won’t find any showers or water/electricity hook-ups on this campsite.

-Anthony Creek Horse Camp is close to Codes cave where you hand get to see the Cherokee Indian Hunting grounds.
-The historical and natural attractions in these areas are a huge attraction to tourists.
-The region of Anthony Creek is considered a beer favorite where you can expect to see a beer or two from time to time.
+Anthony Creek Horse Camp is close to Cades Cove, where the historical and natural attractions are a huge attraction to tourists.
+The region of Anthony Creek is considered a bear favorite where you can expect to see a bear or two from time to time.

 Hiking is the most popular activity at this site.
 Trails from the campsite take you to Bote Mountain and Abram’s Falls where you can enjoy wild bird sounds and various plant life.
 Do not be surprised if you bump into wild turkeys and deer on the way.